mmp2192/AgMIPEmulator/README.md

 and the list of coefficients (and climate input data if needed, see below).

 To run, you will also need climate input data.
 This must be on a daily scale for a full year, one vector for each maximum temperature, minimum temperature, and precipitation variables.
-If you don't have a particular set of climate data, you can run the emulator in a mode that will use a dataset of combined CHIRTS temperature and CHIRPS precipitation.
+If you don't have a particular set of climate data or forecast, you can run the emulator in a mode that will use a dataset of combined CHIRTS temperature and CHIRPS precipitation.
+If so, you'll need to input the year of CHIRTS/CHIRPS data you want to use (must be between 1983 and 2016).

-In either case, you'll also need to input the latitude and longitude coordinates of the area you're interested (can be anywhere across the globe as long as it's not over the ocean), and the year of climate data for which you're interested in emulating yield anomalies (if you're using CHIRTS/CHIRPS data, which can be between 1983 and 2016).
+In either case, you'll also need to input the latitude and longitude coordinates of the area you're interested (can be anywhere across the globe as long as it's not over the ocean).

 The scripts in this repository work as follows: